Four-Year Plan and Helpful Links

 - commitment to the community via public service projects and opportunities

-Lastly, students should be able to articulate a future plan that establishes their goals over the course of the next few years.
-Students must also be able to provide credible references who can expound upon and corroborate the student’s academic, leadership, and community service achievements.
+Students should be able to articulate a future plan that establishes their goals over the course of the next few years.
+Students must also be able to provide credible references who can expound upon and corroborate the student’s academic, leadership and community service achievements.

 Steps to strengthening your application

-- Seek out and make an appointment with the Office of Undergraduate Reseach & Creative Activity (URaCE)
+- Seek out and make an appointment with the Office of Undergraduate Research & Creative Activity (URaCE).